Our FDA/Xavier MedCon Strategic Committee is made up of the following FDA officials and industry experts:

 Global Quality Leader – Drug Delivery System Development

-Bill Brodbeck is Director, Regulatory Affairs at STERIS Corporation in Mentor, Ohio.
+Bill Brodbeck is Senior Director, Regulatory Affairs at STERIS Corporation in Mentor, Ohio.
 Bill shares the responsibility for FDA submissions and interactions while helping to maintain compliance with FDA requirements, guidance and processes.
-He is the Regulatory lead for sterility assurance products (SAPs) including biological indicators & chemical indicators as well as Vaporized Hydrogen Peroxide (VHP) Low Temperature Sterilization Systems.
+Bill is involved with several of the STERIS business units including medical device manufacturing, instrument repair and industrial contract sterilization, providing regulatory expertise to each.

 President and Principal Regulatory Consultant